 Local and proud of it

-“Our strengths really come from staying local — local people, local pride, local quality,” Williams says.
+“Our strengths really come from staying local — local people, local pride, local quality,” the president says.
 Employees wearing WINCO’s blue shirts can be found accompanying pickups pulling large generators and the company’s inflatable bulldog mascot in local parades. “[Our community involvement] helps overcome logistical challenges — global, economic, transportation, and tariffs, which have been a big thing as of late.”
 The company partners with many Minnesota companies, striving to produce generators that are “made in America.”

 Thomas says he saw it in action.
 “They’re a formal, larger company, but they have that informal small company mentality.
 You can still walk in and talk to the CEO.”